alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 So I started researching how the brightness of an image is perceived by the human eye, and read way too much content about the Gamma factor.
 Here’s a very good article about the subject: [What every coder should know about Gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)

-Then I noticed that macOS has a very simple way to control the Gamma parameters so I set out to implement brightness and contrast approximation using that.
+I noticed that macOS has a very simple way to control the Gamma parameters so I said *why not?*.
+Let's try to implement brightness and contrast approximation using Gamma table:

 ```swift
 let minGamma = 0.0